Estimote/Android-Fleet-Management-SDK/Docs/DOC_deviceConnection.md

   super.onDestroy();
  }
 ```

-## Getting direct connection to your configurable device
-When your Activity is connected to **ConnectionProvider**, and you got your **ConfigurableDevice** object, you can now try to establish device connection.
+When your Activity is connected to `ConnectionProvider`, and you got your `ConfigurableDevice` object, you can now try to establish device connection.
 Doing that is really easy from now on:
 ```Java
 // Pass your ConfigurableDevice to connection provider method DeviceConnection connection = connectionProvider.getConnection(device);